stoplightio/spectral/README.md

 ## Features

 - Create custom rules to lint _any JSON object_
-- Built-in set of functions to help build custom rules, like for patterns, parameter checks, alphabetical ordering, specified number of characters, provided keys are present in object, etc.
+- Built-in set of functions to help build custom rules, like for patterns, parameter checks, alphabetical ordering, a specified number of characters, provided keys are present in an object, etc.
 - Existing rulesets for OpenAPI Specification 2 and 3 documents
 - Validates JSON with [Ajv](https://github.com/epoberezkin/ajv)